virnarula/open_vins/ReadMe.md

-*__NOTE: For instructions on how to use OpenVINS for ILLIXR see the ILLIXR_INSTRUCTIONS.MD__*
+**Part of [ILLIXR](https://github.com/ILLIXR/ILLIXR), the Illinios Extended Reality Benchmark Suite.
+For instructions on how to use OpenVINS for ILLIXR see the ILLIXR_INSTRUCTIONS.MD**

 # Open VINS

-Part of [ILLIXR](https://github.com/ILLIXR/ILLIXR), the Illinios Extended Reality Benchmark Suite.

 Welcome to the Open VINS project!
 The Open VINS project houses some core computer vision code along with a state-of-the art filter-based visual-inertial estimator.